sqweelygig/supercool-servers/README.md

 Rather than coupling a cost scaling to the temperature axis implementation, the project explored billboard.js.
 This library required a vue.js wrapper and some special handling to put the zones into the legend, but this should be a more maintainable solution than custom y-scaling.

-### 3.n - BDX Survey
+### 3.7 - BDX Survey

 On the 11th of August, I visited the BDX to conduct a more detailed survey of the materials, equipment and thermodynamic observations.

 ![Photograph of data hall showing cold aisle and air conditioner](docs/bdx_room.jpeg)

-Figure n.n - Data hall showing cold aisle and air conditioning unit
+Figure 3.7.1 - Data hall showing cold aisle and air conditioning unit

 This second survey of the building materials and ventilation found insulating and cooling factors not accounted for in the initial calculations.
 Most significantly, the air outlet by the servers mixes with a large volume of air in the data hall.
 This return flow is distinct from the cold air that the air conditioner units actively provide to the inlets of the servers.
 The initial calculations assumed an airflow consistent with a gentle breeze, but this survey suggests the more insulating figures for still air would be more accurate.
 Secondly, the floor is raised, which provides a second layer of insulation between the data hall and the ambient environments.
-The calculations in Appendix N deliberately erred toward underestimating the insulation, and the improved observations further diminish the significance of thermodynamic cooling.
+The calculations in Appendix I deliberately erred toward underestimating the insulation, and the improved observations further diminish the significance of thermodynamic cooling.
 Since the project has already adopted this simplification, updating the calculations is redundant in this situation.

 The cooling equipment active in the data hall is two SmartCool SC15D040-X200-0 / CR65H-0 units.
 They deliver the cooled air to the servers in sub-floor ducting and accept the ambient air of the data hall at their inlets.
-Each delivers 54.31 kW of cooling using 15.17 kW of electricity, with the ability to run at half capacity (see Appendix N).
+Each delivers 54.31 kW of cooling using 15.17 kW of electricity, with the ability to run at half capacity (see Appendix VII).

-The observations of the thermodynamic properties of the server room, Appendix N, revealed that the equipment ran with multiple capacity steps where the interface assumed one capacity step.
+The observations of the thermodynamic properties of the server room, Appendix VIII, revealed that the equipment ran with multiple capacity steps where the interface assumed one capacity step.
-This issue is explored more fully in section n.n.
+This issue is explored more fully in section 4.1.
 However, since the purpose of the thermal survey is to derive thermal properties, it can be circumvented by alternative mechanisms for linear regression.
 This regression estimated that the server room creates 0.00102 degrees Celsius per second, and each compressor extracts 0.00134 degrees Celsius per second.
 The r-squared on this fit was low, 0.623, but this is high enough to inform a thermal model.

 ![Scatter plot showing a negative relation between the compressors active and the temperature change velocity](docs/bdx_chart.png)

-Figure n.n - Scatter plot of each minute observing the server room
+Figure 3.7.2 - Scatter plot of each minute observing the server room

 To model an improved schedule, I used Octopus Energy's "12M Fixed August 2022 v1" tariff, which was their cheapest Eco 7 tariff at the time of research.
 This tariff had a day rate of 75.01 p/kWh and a night rate of 50.04 p/kWh.
 Based on this survey, the application suggested a cycle that ran a compressor for three hours between 00:00 and 03:00 but could then rest for about 40 minutes from 07:00.
-Initial scrutiny of these figures does not indicate a saving until one remembers that the neutral duty of the compressor is 0.00102 / 0.00134.
+Initial scrutiny of these figures does not indicate a saving until one remembers that the neutral duty of the compressor is 76% (0.00102 / 0.00134).
 In conclusion, this schedule could save about 1100 GBP per year.

 ![Line chart showing a cyclical thermostat schedule](docs/bdx_suggestion.png)

-Figure n.n - Outputted suggested schedule
+Figure 3.7.3 - Outputted suggested schedule

 ## 4 - Project Evaluation

 ### 4.1 - Product Review

 The MVP is now complete and steps the technician through data gathering and presents a final graph.
-To evaluate this, I surveyed the BDX (section n.n).
+To evaluate this, I surveyed the BDX (section 3.7).
 This exercise surfaced a few options for improvement and one context-specific blocker.
 However, this confirmed that the feature set and user experience suit other contexts.

 The blocker experienced within the BDX context is that each air conditioner unit within the data hall has two independently toggled compressor pumps.
 During the survey, there were several occasions where a single compressor was not cooling sufficiently, so the unit bought the second compressor online.
 This feature means that the thermal survey simplifications regarding the duty cycle are unsuitable for the BDX in their current form.
-Correcting this issue would require improving the thermal survey to track the number of active compressors and improving the modelling to include this data.
+Correcting this issue would require improving the thermal survey to track the number of active compressors and checking the that modelling supports this data.
-I estimate this would require 1 FTE week.
+I estimate this would require 0.5 FTE weeks.
 Given the project time available after the survey, the required improvements to this stage are not part of this project.
 This issue could have been realised earlier by thorough initial survey or an earlier detailed survey.
 However, this issue does not reduce the viability of this tool in situations with linked or single compressors.

-The time taken to gather thermodynamic observations is a concern (Step N in Figure n.n), mainly because this time requires active monitoring and is boring.
+The time taken to gather thermodynamic observations is a concern (Step 5 in Figure 4.1.1), mainly because this time requires active monitoring and is boring.
 Replacing this with a more proactive and time-flexible step would be a priority in a future development phase.
 Something like "Please return to the room after one to two hours and record the temperature" would suit the requirements of data gathering and user attentivity.
 It is worth noting that the BDX, and many digital thermometers, have a 0.1 degree Celsius precision.